 Last entry into any competition will be accepted at 12.00 noon.
 Scorecards must be submitted back to the organisers by 3.30pm to be considered valid for the day’s competition.
 Any cards submitted after that time will be classed as not handed in.

-In the event of target related problems or any other down range problem the R.O. will signal a cease-fire by a single blast on a whistle, horn or similar audible device.
-An R.O. may request assistance from any person on the firing line to ensure rapid clearance of any problem encountered.
+In the event of target related problems or any other down range problem the RO will signal a cease-fire by a single blast on a whistle, horn or similar audible device.
+Any RO may request assistance from any person on the firing line to ensure rapid clearance of any problem encountered.